Building the Future of Biodefense

 Biothreat intelligence to deter and detect natural, accidental, deliberate and novel biological agents.

-Recommendation: Rising chickenpox incidence in Uruguay is not likely to impact organizations, but it serves as a reminder that outbreaks can cause operational disruptions, including worker absenteeism for illness or caregiving duties.
-Organizations should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
+Recommendation: Influenza and other respiratory infections can impact employee absenteeism due to illness or caregiving duties.
+Organizations in South Korea should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.

 Leverage operational biosurveillance to anticipate and assess biological risks, drive decision-making, and protect mission-critical operations.